 Participation fee: $350.
 This includes the “Get-acquainted Dinner,” lunches, an introduction to the Schlesinger Library’s extraordinary resources for studying food history, and a variety of original texts, reprints, printouts, and imprints that the instructor will supply for use during the week.

-We are now accepting applications for this year's seminar.
-Applications will be accepted through May 11, 2014.
-Selected applicants will be notified of their acceptance on May 19, 2014.
+We are now accepting applications for the 2017 seminar.
+Applications will be accepted through April 18, 2017.
+Selected applicants will be notified of their acceptance by April 26, 2017.